Core-Bioinformatics/smew/README.md

 ## Installation guide

 To use *smew*, you need R >= 4.0.
-Currently, *smew* can only be installed from GitHub, either by cloning the repository and using *devtools::install()* or using *devtools::install_github(smew)*.
+Currently, *smew* can only be installed from GitHub, either by cloning the repository and using *devtools::install()* or using *devtools::install_github("Core-Bioinformatics/MSIToolkit")*.
 You need to make sure all dependencies are installed using the following:

 ### Required CRAN packages (use *install.packages()*) ###